Aeium/blog/_posts/2017-11-7-Wolframs-Atoms.md

 This means that for our agent, if we start with an 8 bit number, we can break that number down bit by bit and completely derive the policy.
 Wolfram called these 8 bit numbers the “rules”, and there are as many rules as there are 8 bit numbers.
 256 rules.

+If we record cells over time, it's possible to draw a picture using the vertical access of the page to represent time passing.
+One way to think of it is the agents walking forward into a fresh set of cells, leaving a record behind them of what they have been up to.

+<iframe src='https://gfycat.com/ifr/ImmenseChiefBoaconstrictor' frameborder='0' scrolling='no' width='960' height='540' allowfullscreen></iframe>

 Some people find this confusing to call this number the singular “rule”, because technically each rule is a set of 8 sub-rules.
 One sub-rule from each bit mapped to each possible environment.
 The 8 bit number is called a rule, not for a technical reason, but because with our experiment we intend to study many different sets of rules, not just one.

 When contrasting rule 29 with rule 30, for example, it is simply easier to say “rule” instead of Rule-set, even if the latter might be more technically accurate.